pyvista/pyvista/docs/core/lights.rst

 Positional lights can also make use of an actor that represents the shape and color of the light using a wireframe, see :func:`show_actor`.

+Positional lights with a :py:attr:`cone_angle` of less than 90 degrees are known as spotlights.
+Spotlights make full use of beam shaping properties, namely :py:attr:`exponent` and attenuation.
+Non-spotlight positional lights, however, act like a plane of light containing the real-world position of the light, shining in both directions of the plane.
+They display attenuation with distance from the plane, but their beam is homogeneous across the plane.
+In contrast, directional lights act as infinitely distant point sources, so they are unidirectional and they do not attenuate.

 API reference
 ~~~~~~~~~~~~~